SandraMnz/Generate-TV-Scripts/README.md

 # Generate TV Scripts

+This is a repo for a project in Deep Learning udacity Nanodegree.

 In this project, I generate your own Seinfeld TV scripts using RNNs.
 I use a Seinfeld dataset of scripts from 9 seasons.
 The Neural Network I build will generate a new, "fake" TV script.